 When gathering with friends for a Friendsgiving or celebrating with family during Thanksgiving, this delicata squash salad makes for a tasty, simple side or dish that will satisfy many.
 It’s a recipe that comes together in a pinch for a quick, easy recipe full of robust fall flavors.
 Weaver’s recipe serves four to six, as written, but you can easily scale up depending on how many guests will gather around your table.

 Salt and pepper to taste

-2 pounds delicata squash (about 2), cut in half and seeds removed
+2 pounds delicata squash (about 2), halved and seeded

 2 tablespoons extra-virgin olive oil